A tiny error can have devastating consequences when developing a fintech app. These are some common fintech app mistakes to look out for.

 - Unit tests – Automated and repeatable tests of individual units of source code, tested in isolation to determine whether they are fit for use.
 Extensive unit test coverage allows for easier major refactoring, bug fixing or adding features.

-- How to build a great personal finance app
+- How to create a top-notch digital banking app